dlang/DIPs/DIPs/DIP1xxx-rn.md

     immutable A ia;
     A a = ia;            // 1 - calls copy constructor

-    A bc;
+    B bc;
-    A b = bc;            // 2 - calls B.fun
+    B b = bc;            // 2 - calls B.fun
 }
 ```

-In situations where both the copy constructor and `alias this` are suitable
+When both the copy constructor and `alias this` are suitable to resolve the assignment (1),
-to solve the assignment (1), the copy constructor takes precedence over `alias this`
+the copy constructor takes precedence over `alias this` as it is considered more
-because it is considered more specialized (the sole purpose of the copy constructor is to
+specialized (the sole purpose of the copy constructor is to create copies).
+If no
-create copies).
-However, if no copy constructor in the overload set matches the exact
+copy constructor in the overload set matches the exact qualified types of the source and the
-qualified types of the source and the destination, the `alias this` is preferred (2).
+destination, the `alias this` is preferred (2).

 #### Generating copy constructors

-A copy constructor is generated for a `struct` S  if one of S's fields defines
+A copy constructor is generated for a `struct S`  if any member of S defines
 a copy constructor that S does not define.

 A field of a `struct` may define multiple copy constructors.
 In this situation,